-11 See current Rule 2810(b)(4)(B)(i) and Notice to Members 82-51.
-This 15 percent limitation on O & O expenses applies only to sponsors that are affiliated with NASD members, while the 10 percent compensation limitation applies to all DPPs
+See current Rule 2810(b)(4)(B)(i) and Notice to Members 82-51.
+This 15 percent limitation on O & O expenses applies only to sponsors that are affiliated with FINRA members, while the 10 percent compensation limitation applies to all DPPs.

-12 In Notice to Members 04-07 ("Notice"), NASD requested comment on a proposed rule change and interpretive policies regarding the allocation of fees and expenses between issuers, sponsors and broker-dealers for Investment Programs in which the sponsors and broker-dealers offering such securities are affiliated.
+In Notice to Members 04-07 ("Notice"), FINRA requested comment on a proposed rule change and interpretive policies regarding the allocation of fees and expenses between issuers, sponsors and broker-dealers for Investment Programs in which the sponsors and broker-dealers offering such securities are affiliated.
 The Notice also addressed due diligence practices and disclosure in connection with Investment Programs as well as the allocation of underwriter compensation and issuer organization and offering expenses.
 The Notice also proposed prohibiting sales loads on reinvested dividends in Investment Programs and closed-end funds.
-Finally, the Notice requested comment on changes to two non-cash compensation provisions in Rules 2710(i) and 2810(c): (1) A proposal to amend what would constitute an "appropriate location" for training and education meetings; and (2) new "equal weighting" and "total production" limitations for internal sales contests.
-NASD received 10 comments on Notice to Members 04-07.
-Because the Original Proposal discussed the Notice in detail, this proposal only cites to the Notice when necessary.
+Finally, the Notice requested comment on two non-cash compensation provisions in Rules 2710(i) and 2810(c): (1) a proposal to amend what would constitute an "appropriate location" for training and education meetings; and (2) the new "equal weighting" and "total production" limitations for internal sales contests.
+FINRA received 10 comment letters on Notice to expenses between compensation, due diligence and issuer O & O expenses.
+Under the Original Proposal, issuer O & O expenses would have included: (i) expenses, including overhead expenses, for assembling and mailing offering materials, processing subscription agreements and generating advertising and sales materials; (ii) legal services provided to the sponsor or issuer; and (iii) salaries and non-transaction-based compensation paid to employees or agents of the sponsor or issuer for performing such services.
+Also included as part of issuer O & O expenses would have been expenses incurred in connection with transfer agents, escrow holders, depositories, engineers and other experts, and registration and qualification of securities under federal and state law, including taxes and fees and FINRA fees.10